 An alarming national trend finds more people experiencing stroke at a younger age.
 Why do you think that is?

 One main contributing factor is lifestyle, which is increasingly sedentary.
 Because of the obesity epidemic, people are developing vascular disease at younger ages.
 In addition, more hospitals are using MRI scans to evaluate patients who present with stroke-like symptoms.
 These scans are helping doctors detect more strokes than before.

 What lifestyle modifications can prevent a stroke?

 There is a lot you can do to help prevent a stroke.
 Watching what you eat and being physically active are high on the list and also help prevent dementia.
 If you are a smoker, quit and avoid second-hand smoke.
 Decrease your alcohol intake to less than one drink a day on average if you are a woman and less than two if you are a man.
 Too much alcohol may raise your blood pressure and add calories to your diet.

-What advances in stroke care have taken place at the MGH in the last few years?
+What advances in stroke care have taken place at Mass General in the last few years?